tekoh/theme-robbyrussell/README.md

 - Displays git information in the command prompt when available.
 - If the last command was failed, the indicator would be red, otherwise it's green
+- Shows user@hostname if on an ssh connection

 #### Configuration